Rising of the North: Rebellion under Northumberland and Westmorland

 The rebellion was led by Charles Neville, 6th Earl of Westmorland, and Thomas Percy, 7th Earl of Northumberland.
 Seven hundred soldiers assembled at Brancepeth Castle.
 In November 1569 Westmorland and Northumberland occupied Durham.
 Thomas Plumtree (see right) celebrated Mass in Durham Cathedral.
 From Durham, the rebels marched south to Bramham Moor, while Elizabeth struggled to raise forces sufficient to confront them.
+She sent the Earl of Sussex, Lord Hunsdon, and Ralph Sadler to York.

-But, hearing of a large force being raised by the Earl of Sussex, the rebels abandoned plans to besiege York, and captured Barnard Castle instead.
-They proceeded to Clifford Moor, but found little popular support.
+The rebels held Hartlepool hoping for support by sea.
+Hearing of a large force being raised by the Earl of Sussex, the rebels abandoned plans to besiege York, and instead besieged Barnard Castle held by George Bowes for 11 days.
+Some of the defenders changed sides, jumping over the castle walls to join the rebels.
+Others opened a gate for the rebels.
+Bowes surrendered and was allowed to retire leaving his possessions behind.
+The castle was thoroughly looted.

+The rebels proceeded to Clifford Moor, but found little popular support.
 Sussex marched out from York on 13 December 1569 with 10,000 men against the rebels' 6,000, and was followed by 12,000 men under Baron Clinton.
 The rebel earls retreated northward and finally dispersed their forces, fleeing into Scotland.

 Leonard Dacre's resistance

 A questionable role in the rebellion was played by Leonard Dacre, an early sympathiser of Mary.
 At the outbreak of the rebellion, he travelled to Elizabeth's court at Windsor to claim the heritage of his young nephew, the 5th Baron Dacre.
 After the latter's untimely death in 1569, this had descended to his sisters, all married to sons of Thomas Howard, 4th Duke of Norfolk.
 Dacre returned to Northern England, ostensibly a faithful partisan of Elizabeth, but his intentions remain unclear.

 After the retreat of the rebels, he seized Greystoke Castle and fortified his own Naworth Castle, where he gathered 3,000 Cumbrian troops and tried to keep up the appearance of good relations with the Queen.
 He held out against a siege of the royal army under Baron Hunsdon but then attacked the retreating army at Gelt River.
 Though Hunsdon was outnumbered, he charged Dacre's foot with his cavalry, killing 300–400 and capturing 200–300 men.
 Dacre escaped via Scotland to Brussels, where he died in exile.